Lucy Scientific Discovery Inc. - GuruFocus.com

 About Lucy Scientific Discovery Inc.

-Lucy Scientific Discovery Inc. ( LSDI) is a Nasdaq-listed company and a licensed producer of compounds for medicinal products.
-Holding a Controlled Drugs and Substances Dealer's License granted by Health Canada's Office of Controlled Substances, Lucy Scientific Discovery Inc. and its wholly-owned subsidiary, LSDI Manufacturing Inc., operate under Part J of the Food and Drug Regulations promulgated under the Food and Drugs Act (Canada).
+Lucy Scientific Discovery Inc. ( LSDI) is a Nasdaq-listed company with holdings and operations in a variety of psychotropic businesses.
+The company holds a Controlled Drugs and Substances Dealer's License granted by Health Canada's Office of Controlled Substances.
+Lucy Scientific Discovery Inc. and its wholly-owned subsidiary, LSDI Manufacturing Inc., operate under Part J of the Food and Drug Regulations promulgated under the Food and Drugs Act (Canada).
 This specialized license authorizes LSDI to develop, sell, deliver, and manufacture pharmaceutical-grade active pharmaceutical ingredients (APIs) used in controlled substances and their raw material precursors.
-Lucy does not sell psilocybin products to the general public.
-With a focus on pioneering innovative therapies for patients in need, Lucy Scientific Discovery Inc. is dedicated to advancing the understanding and applications of psychedelic medicine, improving mental health outcomes, and enhancing well-being for individuals worldwide.
+With a focus on pioneering innovative therapies for patients in need, Lucy Scientific Discovery Inc. is dedicated to advancing the understanding and applications of psychotropic medicines, improving mental health outcomes, and enhancing well-being for individuals worldwide.

 Cautionary Note Regarding Forward-Looking Statements